LSE-MY457/lse-my457.github.io/index.md

 ### Detailed course schedule

-*Please note, links to slides and code will be updated/added in advance of each week's teaching.*
+_Note:_ Links to slides and code will be updated/added in advance of each week's teaching.

 #### 1. Potential Outcomes